afakh-01/amazon-reviews-dwh/README.md

 - **Null Value Checks**: Ensures critical fields (e.g. reviewer ID, product ID, review date) are non-null and within a range (e.g. rating).
 - **Uniqueness Constraints**: Verifies unique identifiers in dimension tables.
 - **Date Consistency**: Validate date values against the date dimension.
+- **Foreign Key Integrity**: Ensures referential integrity in fact tables by linking back to dimension tables.
+- **Automated Testing in DBT**: DBT is configured to run tests for these checks in both staging and dimensional models.

 ## Optimizations and Considerations